-BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 810 Irwin [D] Current law requires that a local agency that maintains an internet website for use by the public to ensure that the internet website uses a ".gov" top- level domain or a ".ca.gov" second-level domain no later than January 1, 2029.
+BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 810 Irwin [D] Current law requires that a local agency that maintains an internet website for use by the public to ensure that the internet website uses a ".gov" top-level domain or a ".ca.gov" second-level domain no later than January 1, 2029.
 Current law requires that a local agency that maintains public email addresses to ensure that each email address provided to its employees uses a ".gov" domain name or a ".ca.gov" domain name no later than January 1, 2029.
 Current law defines "local agency" for these purposes as a city, county, or city and county.
-This bill would recast these provisions by instead requiring a city, county, or city and county to comply with the above described domain requirements and by deleting the term "local agency" from the above-described provisions.
+This bill would recast these provisions by instead requiring a city, county, or city and county to comply with the above-described domain requirements and by deleting the term "local agency" from the above-described provisions.
 The bill would also require a special district, joint powers authority, or other political subdivision to comply with similar domain requirements no later than January 1, 2031.
 Two-year bill Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACC-OC - NYC LOCC - Watch CASA - Watch CSDA - Oppose ACWA - Not Favor AB 818 Avila-Farias [D] This bill would prohibit, during the period of a local emergency, a local agency from denying an application for a permit necessary to rebuild or repair a residential property affected by a natural disaster unless the permit would result in the property being deemed a substandard building.
 The bill would require the local agency to approve or disapprove that application within 45 days of receipt of the application, and would require other expedited approvals.
-Currently in the Senate Local Government and Senate Housing Committee Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACC-OC - NYC LOCC - NYC CASA - Oppose Unless Amended CSDA - Watch ACWA - NYC AB 823 Boerner [D] This bill would, on and after January 1, 2029, prohibit a person from selling, offering for sale, distributing, or offering for promotional purposes in this state a personal care product containing plastic glitter, or a personal care product in a non-rinse-off product or a cleaning product containing one ppm or more by weight of plastic microbeads that are used as an abrasive, as specified.
 The bill would authorize, until January 1, 2030, a person to continue to sell, offer for sale, distribute, or offer for promotional purposes in this state an existing stock of personal care products containing plastic glitter, as specified.
 By adding these prohibitions to the Plastic Microbeads Nuisance Prevention Law, the bill would impose the civil penalty for violations of these prohibitions.
-Referred to the Senate Environmental Quality Committee Watch State Priorities: Source Control - Support legislation and/or regulations that restrict the non-essential use of microplastics and contaminants of emerging concern in any product that is disposed or has the potential to be introduced into the sanitary sewer system.
-ACC-OC - NYC LOCC - Watch CASA - Support CSDA - NYC ACWA - NYC
+Referred to the Senate Environmental Quality Committee Watch and/or regulations that ACC-OC - NYC LOCC - Watch CASA - Support CSDA - NYC ACWA - NYC